 When Chinese dock workers needed to refuel during their lunch break’s meager minutes, they stuffed their growlers with a simple concoction of chunjang (black bean sauce) and noodles.

 Koreans adopted the fast-casual cuisine.
 And today every corner of the country offers their quick take on the dish.

 What’s naengmyeon?
 Noodles (rice or buckwheat) served in a cold broth.
 Veggies and a boiled egg on top.
 Refreshing on a hot summer day.

 Hwapyeong’s brand gained fame when local college students swooped by the alleyways to stuff their poverty-stricken bellies.
 The chilled bowls of noodles earned the nickname “wash basin naengmyeon.”

-Multeombaeng Street runs through Yonghyeon Neighborhood (용현동).
+Multeombaeng Street runs through Yonghyeon Neighborhood (용현동; map).
 The name Multeombaeng (물텀뱅) has an interesting story.